jchin9607/motion-tracking-arm-sleeve/README.md

 ## Technology Used

-**Hardware:** 4x Adafruit 9-DOF BNO085 IMU, Adafruit QT Py ESP32-S3, Adafruit PCA9546 4-Channel STEMMA I2C Multiplexer - We primarily soldered and used stemma cables
+**Hardware:** 4x Adafruit 9-DOF BNO085 IMU, Adafruit QT Py ESP32-S3, Adafruit PCA9546 4-Channel STEMMA I2C Multiplexer - We primarily soldered and used stemma cables.
+The reason that we resorted to soldering was because the IMU connections were very sensitive and needed secure and direct connection from the wire to each port.
+Thus, soldering gave us the easiest way to ensure continous readings from the IMU.

 **Software:** Unity, Arduino (we had to edit the SparkFun BNO080 Library for it to work with multiple IMUs and a multiplexer)